sammyLOMI22/database-guru/PR_REVIEW.md

 # PR Review: Connection Pooling Implementation

 ## Summary
-**Status**: ⚠️ **Changes Requested**
+**Status**: ✅ **APPROVED - Issues Resolved**

-While the code architecture and automated tests are solid, manual testing revealed functional issues in the UI that need to be addressed before merge.
+The code architecture and automated tests are solid.
+Manual testing issues have been identified and fixed.

 This PR introduces a robust connection pooling mechanism for user database connections, addressing potential performance bottlenecks and resource exhaustion issues.
 The implementation covers the full stack, from the core pool manager logic and API endpoints to frontend visualization and management.